TheArchitect2000/Blockchain-based-IoT-Server/README.md

 sudo nano .env
 ```

 - Inside the `.env` file, paste the following parameters.
-Note that your user web app URL is "panel.YOUR_DOMAIN"  (e.g., "panel.zksensor.tech").
+Note that your user web app URL is "NODE_URL"  (e.g., "panel.zksensor.tech").

 ```
 # Set this with your node URL (e.g., 'zksensor.tech')